Highmore goes a little 'Psycho' as 'Bates Motel' starts second season

 FRAUGHT RELATIONSHIPS

-At the center of "Bates Motel" is the complex and at times, almost inappropriate relationship between Norman and his high-strung single mother Norma, which earned Farmiga an Emmy nod.
+At the centre of "Bates Motel" is the complex and at times, almost inappropriate relationship between Norman and his high-strung single mother Norma, which earned Farmiga an Emmy nod.

 In the first season, the two are dependent on each other for support and comfort as they try to start fresh with the purchase of the motel in a new hometown, but in the second season, Highmore said their bond will be more fraught with tension.